josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-student-guide-Big-data-and-visualization.md

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.